cmrivers/epipy/index.md

 ---
 {% include JB/setup %}

-Epipy is a Psython package for epidemiology.
+Epipy is a Python package for epidemiology.
 It contains (or will contain...) tools for analyzing and visualizing epidemiology data.
 Epipy can currently produce:

 * stratified summary statistics